content-services/zest/release/docs/RpmRpmDistribution.md

 `func (o *RpmRpmDistribution) UnsetPublication()`

 UnsetPublication ensures that no value is present for Publication, not even an explicit nil
+### GetGenerateRepoConfig

+`func (o *RpmRpmDistribution) GetGenerateRepoConfig() bool`

+GetGenerateRepoConfig returns the GenerateRepoConfig field if non-nil, zero value otherwise.

+### GetGenerateRepoConfigOk

+`func (o *RpmRpmDistribution) GetGenerateRepoConfigOk() (*bool, bool)`

+GetGenerateRepoConfigOk returns a tuple with the GenerateRepoConfig field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetGenerateRepoConfig

+`func (o *RpmRpmDistribution) SetGenerateRepoConfig(v bool)`

+SetGenerateRepoConfig sets GenerateRepoConfig field to given value.

+### HasGenerateRepoConfig

+`func (o *RpmRpmDistribution) HasGenerateRepoConfig() bool`

+HasGenerateRepoConfig returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)